TL;DR

 - - - risk of incorrect conclusion

-Compared to other user research techniques that involve a researcher following the user interactions in real-time or in screen recording, this method allows a UX researcher to process more data from a large number of users and see the major tendencies of user interactions.
+Compared to other user research techniques, such as user shadowing, that involve a researcher following the user interactions in real-time or in screen recording, this method allows a UX researcher to process more data from a large number of users and see the major tendencies of user interactions.
 To choose the right software for that, check out our list of best UX research tools.

 Here are some of the insights that heatmaps of mouse tracking reveal: